ZoeLiao/zoeliao.github.io/AWS/SAP-C01/11_AWS_well_architected_framework.md

 ## Security
 ### Design Principles
-- Implement a strong identity foundation
+- Implement a strong identity foundation:
+    - Implement the principle of least privilege and enforce separation of duties with appropriate authorization for each interaction with your AWS resources.
+Centralize identity management, and aim to eliminate reliance on long-term static credentials.
+    - the principle of least privilege: 用戶創建時都無權限，需要再開。
+    - eliminate reliance on long-term static credentials: 盡量不要用 AWS access key & access ID，可用 AWS STS (AWS Security Token Service)
-- Enable traceability
+- Enable traceability:
+    - Monitor, alert, and audit actions and changes to your environment in real time.
+Integrate log and metric collection with systems to automatically investigate and take action.
-- Apply security at all layers
+- Apply security at all layers:
+    - Apply a defense in depth approach with multiple security controls.
+Apply to all layers (for example, edge of network, VPC, load balancing, every instance and compute service, operating system, application, and code).
-- Automate security best practices
+- Automate security best practices:
+    - Automated software-based security mechanisms improve your ability to securely scale more rapidly and cost-effectively.
+Create secure architectures, including the implementation of controls that are defined and managed as code in version-controlled templates
-- Protect data in transit and at rest
+- Protect data in transit and at rest:
+    - Classify your data into sensitivity levels and use mechanisms, such as encryption, tokenization, and access control where appropriate.
-- Keep people away from data
+- Keep people away from data:
+    - Use mechanisms and tools to reduce or eliminate the need for direct access or manual processing of data.
+This reduces the risk of mishandling or modification and human error when handling sensitive data.
-- Prepare fore securiy events
+- Prepare fore securiy events:
+    - Prepare for an incident by having incident management and investigation policy and processes that align to your organizational requirements.
+Run incident response simulations and use tools with automation to increase your speed for detection, investigation, and recovery.

-## Definition
+### Definition
 - Security
 - Identity and Access Management
 - Detection